Clinical Practice Skills for Inflammatory Arthritis

 Arthritis Society Canada is committed to supporting healthcare professionals in the most up-to-date arthritis identification, care, and management best practices.

-Clinical Practice Skills for Inflammatory Arthritis (CPSIA) is a professional development program that has evolved with the evidence and the learning needs of today’s interdisciplinary team.
+Clinical Practice Skills for Inflammatory Arthritis (CPSIA) is a professional development program that has evolved with the evidence and the learning needs of today’s interprofessional team.
 The program progressively develops the participants’ clinical practice skills over a 5-day period through a blend of online, didactic, interactive and experiential learning on the most prevalent arthritis conditions.
 Participants who complete all program requirements receive a Certificate of Program Completion issued by Arthritis Society Canada.

-CPSIA is suitable for the following health care professionals: Physiotherapists, Occupational Therapists, Chiropractors, and Nurse Practitioners.
+CPSIA is suitable for the following healthcare professionals: Physiotherapists, Occupational Therapists, Chiropractors, and Nurse Practitioners.
 It will support the learning of those who provide client-centred healthcare to people with arthritis across a continuum of settings and stages of disease.
 (The program does not address childhood arthritis).

 Many of the program’s graduates go on to successfully complete the Advanced Clinician Practitioner in Arthritis Care (ACPAC) program.